RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

 - **Availability management**: Handles date and time constraints with intelligent defaults
 - **Confirmation workflow**: Provides confirmation and cancellation options

+## E2E Testing with Mock Web-Search MCP Server

+The car purchase assistant includes E2E testing capabilities using mock Web-Search MCP server.

+### Why we mock Web Search MCP Server

+- **Reduce External Dependencies**: No need for Tavily API key during testing.
+- **More consistent Results**: Mock data ensures more reproducible test outcomes across different environments
+- **Cost Effective**: Reduces API usage costs during development and testing cycles
+- **Faster Execution**: Mock responses are instant, significantly speeding up test runs

+### What We're Testing

+Our tests focus on the **assistant's orchestration capabilities** rather than external API functionality:

+- **Flow Management**: How the assistant guides users through complex multi-step workflows
+- **Conversation Patterns**: Context maintenance and natural conversation handling
+- **Agent Coordination**: How different specialized agents work together seamlessly
+- **Error Handling**: Graceful handling of user cancellations and digressions
+- **State Management**: Proper tracking of user preferences and conversation state

+**Important**: We are **not** testing the external search APIs themselves - we're testing how the assistant uses search results to provide intelligent responses and maintain conversation flow.

+### How It Works

+The mock system uses static dataset ([`mock_data.json`](./servers/tavily_search_server/tools/mock_data.json) for car research) that provides realistic responses when the `MOCK_TAVILY_SEARCH=true` environment variable is set.
+This allows the assistant to demonstrate its full capabilities using predetermined data.

+For technical implementation details, see the [Web Search MCP Server README](servers/tavily_search_server/README.md#testing-with-mock-data).

 ## Setup

 ### Prerequisites